SimonAndro/virtual-financial-assistant/data crawling/readme.md

 5. Scraping financial news
 6. Improve the scraping engine

-In order to execute the code run the following command,
+*In order to execute the code run the following command*
 ```
-run python scraping.py__
+run python scraping.py
 ```
 ### Dependencies
 - BeautifulSoup